AdobeDocs/analytics-1.4-apis/src/pages/guides/reporting-api/report-description/segments.md

-# 1.4 Reporting API segmentation reference
+# Segmentation reference

-Inline segmentation allows you to segment report data using segment definitions that are include as part of the [reportDescription](data_types/r_reportDescription.md#) :
+Inline segmentation allows you to segment report data using segment definitions that are include as part of the [reportDescription](index.md) :

 - Segment by specific line items (only include data where page = "Home Page")
-- Segment classified values by search criteria (only include data where a classification of evar1 matches a search)
+- Segment classified values by search criteria (only include data where a classification of eVar1 matches a search)

 Note the following limitations: